GoogleCloudPlatform/terraform-folding-at-home/README.md

 ### Prerequisites
 * GCP project to deploy to.
-* Sufficient CPU & GPU resource quota in your GCP project and in the region you intend to deploy to.
-See [Review project quota](#review-project-quota) below for instructions on who to determine your spare quota.
+* Sufficient CPU & GPU resource quota in your GCP project.
+See [Review project quota](#review-project-quota) below for instructions on who to determine amount of spare quota available.

 ### Configurable Parameters